Architecture Classification for Extrasolar Planetary Systems: Introduction

 \cite{GF20} ran a cluster analysis on these statistics to identify natural categories of planetary system architectures.
 However, this analysis resulted in only two clusters, defined by a gap complexity of $\mathcal{C}>0.33$ and $\mathcal{C}<0.33$.
 They hypothesized that the high gap complexity cluster was not physical, but was caused by undetected planets creating apparent gaps in the dynamical spacing.
 (Such a large gap complexity effectively requires one gap to be several times wider than the others in logarithmic space, with a period ratio $>$10 in most cases.
 However, some instances of a divide between inner and outer planets as we define in Section \ref{sec:io} may support a physical gap complexity this large.)

 The second proposed framework, by \cite{Mishra22}, took a more theoretical approach.
 They defined four classes of system architectures \textit{a priori} based on first-order approximations to the possible parameter space of mass ordering.
-(They did not include period spacing in this framework.)
+(They did not include period spacing in this framework, although they note that the same \textit{a priori} classes can be applied to other parameters.)
 Their four classes were ``ordered'' (that is, increasing in mass with distance from the star), ``anti-ordered,'' ``mixed,'' and ``similar'' (this last corresponding to the peas-in-a-pod case).

 \cite{Mishra22} verified this framework by comparing it with both population synthesis models and observed planetary systems, in this case choosing a sample of 41 systems with \four measured masses.
-The population synthesis models showed significant clustering around all four classes.
+Population synthesis models showed significant clustering around all four classes, and they also showed emergent formation pathways that could generate each class \citep{MishraII}.
 However, the observed systems were overwhelmingly classified as ``ordered'' or ``similar,'' with only two (GJ 876 and Kepler-89) classified as ``mixed'' and none at all classified as ``anti-ordered.''
 This suggests that the mass ordering of planets may be significant, but some refinement of the categories is needed.
 Additionally, this framework did not address period spacing, as \cite{GF20} did, and which has been shown to be predictive in later analyses (e.g. \citealt{HeWeiss}).

 In this paper, we present a novel classification scheme for planetary system architectures based on a complete survey of the NASA Exoplanet Archive catalog (more specifically, the Planetary Systems Composite Parameters Table \citep{Archive}, which lists all confirmed exoplanets, ideally with their best available measured parameters).
 In addition to being the first proposed classification to directly consider the entire catalog, and thus to include planets from all detectable parts of the parameter space, we also consider both mass (and mass ordering) and period spacing when designing our framework.
 This framework allows us to make a partial classification of one- and two-planet systems and a nearly complete classification of known systems with three or more planets, with a very few exceptions with unusual dynamical structures (see Section \ref{sec:outliers}).
 The wide applicability of this framework indicates that exoplanetary systems do not appear as diverse as is usually thought, and our own Solar System is not as unusual as is usually thought, but can fit reasonably well in the standard ``peas-in-a-pod'' category under our definition.